iMovR+Eureka 31.5″ Electric Sit-Stand Converter Review

 The Eureka Electric fits into the electric standing desk converter category as well as the X-Lift category, given the architecture of its frame.
 As an X-Lift, one of its key benefits is that it lifts straight up-and-down; there is no arcing forward like you’ll see on Z-Lifts.
 For those tight on space, you won’t have to take a step backwards into your cubicle area while you’re standing.

 One more note on the lift mechanism is its speed; the Eureka Electric takes about 15 seconds to move throughout its entire height range (~1 inch/second), while the Versadesk moseys up at a leisurely pace, taking 20 seconds to adjust over a similar height range.
-The Eureka isn’t a speed demon by any account, but it’s faster than some, and it won’t leave you feeling impatient waiting to sit or stand.
-The few that are slightly faster than the Eureka are also way noisier, not worth the savings of a second or two in transit speed.
+It isn’t a speed demon by any account, but it’s faster than most, and it won’t leave you feeling impatient waiting to sit or stand.
+The few that are slightly faster than the iMovR+Eureka are also way noisier, not worth the savings of a second or two in transit speed.

 Unique Buffering System Makes Smooth Transition to Sitting

 An issue inherent in all Z-Lift and X-Lift models is that gravity has more leverage during the last inch or so of lowering.
 On manual lift models, this means the user has to expend a little more effort to slow the descent.
 On electric models, the story can be different.
 As we noted about the Versadesk Power Pro, its work surface drops downwards precipitously during its final inches of descent, making a fairly violent collision with the desk surface.